-Furthermore, KJ's timeline of the abuse was corroborated by other evidence.
-As an example, KJ advised in her forensic interview that she told her mother, MB, about the abuse in December 2013, a few weeks prior to disclosing to SSgt IM.
-KJ stated the abuse stopped after she reported Appellant's misconduct to her mother.
-Although MB denied the statement at trial, SSgt IM relayed MB's request for a lock to place on KJ's door because of her concern about Appellant's conduct one evening when he came home intoxicated.
-This request, according to SSgt IM, took place a few weeks prior to KJ's outcry.
-While MB tried to minimize the importance of the lock, her prior statement to SSgt IM bolstered KJ's testimony and her overall credibility with the factfinder.
+Furthermore, as noted above, KJ's timeline of the abuse was corroborated by other evidence.
+This includes KJ's statement that the abuse stopped in December 2013 after she reported Appellant's misconduct to her mother and SSgt IM's testimony that KJ's mother tried to find a lock for KJ's door due to concerns about Appellant's behavior when he came home intoxicated.
+This evidence bolstered KJ's testimony and her overall credibility with the factfinder.